Erudika/scoold/README.md

 para.mattermost.notify_on_new_question = true
 para.mattermost.notify_on_new_answer = true
+para.mattermost.default_question_tags = "via-mattermost"
 ```

 **Note:** Mattermost does not support message actions like in Slack.
 This means that you can't create a question from
 a any chat message.
-The reply dialog box can be opened from a "Reply" button under each question notification message.
+The reply dialog box can be opened from a "Reply" button under each question notification message or
+via the `/scoold answer-form` command.
-The dialog box for new questions is opened via the new slash command `/scoold ask-dialog`.
+The dialog box for new questions is opened via the new slash command `/scoold ask-form`.

 All the other slash commands and notifications work just like with Slack and are described above.
 The Mattermost
 integration will automatically create a slash command for each channel linked to Scoold on the admin page.